Legal Aid was available for personal injury and medical negligence claims until the end of the last century.

 The position changed in 2000 when the government abolished legal aid for most personal injury cases.
 (Legal aid is still available in a very limited number of clinical negligence cases.)

 Since 2000, fee agreements, best known as No Win No Fee agreements have been used to fund personal injury claims.

 How does No Win No Fee work?

-Here is a brief explanation of what happens when you sign up to a No Win No Fee agreement to pursue a No Win No Fee personal injury case.
+Here is a brief explanation of what happens when you sign an agreement to pursue a No Win No Fee accident claim.

-- The amount of the solicitor’s fee, deducted from the compensation awarded, is higher than the client expected.
+The amount of the solicitor’s fee deducted from the compensation awarded, is higher than the client expected.

-Deduction of an after the event insurance premium from your compensation
+Deduction of an ‘After the Event’ insurance premium from your compensation

 When you instruct personal injury solicitors to pursue a claim, they may ask you to take out an After the Event (ATE) insurance policy at the same time that you enter into the No Win No Fee agreement.